kxie95/kxie95.github.io/_posts/2020-08-24-receiving-feedback.md

 - Does time make a difference? (do you reject immediately and reconsider over time, accept immediately and later decide it's not valid, etc.)

 2. **Separate the "what" from the "who"**
-- If the feedback is on target/wise, it shouldn't matter who delivers it, **but it does**.
+- If the feedback is on target/wise, it shouldn't matter who delivers it, but it does.
-- Rich conversations happen when you set aside snap judgements and explore where the feedback is coming from
+- Rich conversations happen when you set aside snap judgements and explore where the feedback is coming from.

 3. **Sort toward coaching**
 - There is **evaluative** (you're an 8/10) and **coaching** (here's how you can improve) feedback.